Stytch

 2. What are the some of the default behaviors of the SDK?

 1. A few things here: 1) the session token/JWT will be stored in/retrieved from the system Keychain, so will safely persist across app launches.
-2) The session and user objects are not cached by the SDK, these must be pulled from the authenticate responses and stored by the application.
+2) The session and user objects are cached in memory by the SDK, though these must first be received by a successful authenticate call.
 3) After a successful authentication call, the SDK will begin polling in the background to refresh the session and its corresponding JWT, to ensure the JWT is always valid (the JWT expires every 5 minutes, regardless of the session expiration.)

 3. Are there guides or sample apps available to see this in use?